The Ultimate 10 Days in Portugal Itinerary

 Day 8-10: Algarve – Sun, Beaches, and Good Vibes

-How to Get From the Duoro Valley to Algarve
+How to Get From the Duoro Valley to the Algarve

 Where to Stay in the Algarve